joshD03/dot_plot/README.md

 ## Tech Stack

-Frontend:
+**Frontend:**

-Language: JavaScript - Utilised to create dynamic and interactive elements on the frontend.
+- **Language**: JavaScript - Utilised to create dynamic and interactive elements on the frontend.
-Framework/Library: React.js - Employed to build the responsive user interface for the patient management tool.
+- **Framework/Library**: React.js - Employed to build the responsive user interface for the patient management tool.
-Styling: TailwindCSS - Used to style the frontend, ensuring a modern and consistent design.
+- **Styling**: TailwindCSS - Used to style the frontend, ensuring a modern and consistent design.

-Backend:
+**Backend:**

-Language: Python - Implemented to handle backend logic and server-side operations.
+- **Language**: Python - Implemented to handle backend logic and server-side operations.
-Framework: FastAPI - Used to develop a high-performance backend API for managing patient data.
+- **Framework**: FastAPI - Used to develop a high-performance backend API for managing patient data.
-API Design: REST API - Applied to design the API endpoints for seamless communication between frontend and backend.
+- **API Design**: REST API - Applied to design the API endpoints for seamless communication between frontend and backend.
-Database: MongoDB - Utilised as the database to efficiently store patient details and breast scans.
+- **Database**: MongoDB - Utilised as the database to efficiently store patient details and breast scans.

-Other Tools:
+**Other Tools:**

-Version Control: Git, hosted on GitHub
+- **Version Control**: Git, hosted on GitHub.
-Design: Figma for high-fidelity prototypes
+- **Design**: Figma for high-fidelity prototypes.
+- **Code Editor**: Visual Studio Code (VSCode) for writing and editing code.

 ## Screenshots